According to Sheryl , author of The Creative Life, us writing folk should all pick our own unique word to guide us through the coming year.

 I’m not entirely sure I want to be rushed on through to 2021 at any great speed.
 It’s one thing knowing that in 2020 I turn fifty!
 Fifty!
 It’s quite another to have to contemplate the idea of being fifty-one.
 Fifty is middle aged and that’s fair enough.
 Life does, after all, begin at fifty etc, etc..
 But fifty-one?
 To be fifty-one is to dive headlong down Moonface’s (1) slippery slope and to find oneself in a dark-damp hollow, confronted with a not-to-be-shifted trap door.

 A real wrinkly face to grainy face moment.
 An end moment.

-Still, I’ve told to select a word, by a highly-successful writer in the know, so here goes.
+Still, I’ve been told to select a word, by a highly-successful writer in the know, so here goes.

 It’s a stubborn and determined word, with all the power that goes with the repetitive hammering home of the obvious.
-It’s a word that I lifted straight from the website of my beanie pal, and role model, Dominic Cummings:
+It’s a word I lifted straight from the website of my beanie pal, and role model, Dominic Cummings:

 ‘If you think I’ve insanely ignored you,’ wrote the old bean, ‘persist for a while’.

 It’s a beautiful word with so many inspiring connotations, the best being:

 - My arthritic big toe